15 Essential Notions for Sewing Clothes: Unlock Your Sewing Potential

 If you are just starting out sewing, it can be overwhelming.
 What all do you really need to get started?

 I have an article regarding the tools you need to get started sewing.
-I wanted to dive a little deeper into some of the notions for sewing.
+I wanted to dive a little deeper into some of the notions for sewing clothes.

 There are some essential tools.
 These are tools I wouldn’t want to sew without.